-Surgery consultation common after MRI of the spineJanuary 2nd, 2013 in Surgery /
+Surgery consultation common after MRI of the spineJanuary 2, 2013 in Medicine & Health / Surgery

 (HealthDay)—Almost half of patients whose primary care physicians recommend a lumbosacral or cervical spine magnetic resonance imaging (MRI) scan go on to receive a surgical consultation, but few end up undergoing spinal surgery, according to research published in the Jan.
 1 issue of Spine.

 John J. You, M.D., of McMaster University in Hamilton, Canada, and colleagues evaluated subsequent patterns of health care utilization in a retrospective cohort study involving 647 patients who had a lumbosacral MRI and 373 patients who had a cervical spine MRI scan ordered by a primary care physician.

 After lumbosacral spine MRI, the researchers found that 44.5 percent of patients were seen by an orthopedic surgeon or neurosurgeon, and 6.5 percent ultimately underwent spine surgery during the subsequent three years.
 After cervical spine MRI, 44.0 percent were seen by an orthopedic surgeon or neurosurgeon, and none had surgery.
 Subsequent surgery was more likely for patients with severe disc herniation (likelihood ratio, 5.62) or severe spinal stenosis (likelihood ratio, 2.34) on lumbosacral spine MRI.
 Not all patients with these abnormalities underwent surgery and the absence of these findings was not associated with a significantly lower likelihood of subsequent surgery.